garylirocks/quickrefs/azure.markdown

 - Redis works best with data that is 100K or less
 - Longer keys cause longer lookup times because they're compared byte-by-byte

+Transactions:

+- Use `MULTI`, `EXEC` to init and commit a transaction
+  - If a command is queued with incorrect syntax, the transaction will be automatically discarded;
+  - If a command fails, the transaction will complete as normal;
+- There is no rollback;

 ## VMs